peterhinch/micropython-mqtt/bridge/BRIDGE.md

 # Project status

-V0.3 Feb 2021
+V0.1 Feb 2021

-Updated for `uasyncio` V3 with additional changes aimed at ensuring cross platform operation, in particular supporting the Rasberry Pi Pico.
-**API Changes**

-The new `uasyncio` supports task cancellation; support in V2 was problematic.
-The code used workrounds in the form of the `@asyn.cancellable` decorator.
-The `asyn` module is redundant and no longer used.
-A new `MQTTlink.register` method allows user coroutines to be registered for cancellation and restarting in the event of a failure.

-A new flexible `MQTTlink` constructor provides various ways of setting up the configuration parameters.

-Subscription callbacks must now take an additional arg: the `retained message` flag (MQTT V3 para 3.3.1.3).

-V0.22 Jan 2018/April 2020

-Now uses the `resilient` MQTT library.
-The ESP8266 is now rebooted only in the event of ESP8266 failure such as a fatal input buffer overflow.
-The `resilient` library has some significant bugfixes.

-Allows custom args to `subscribe` and `wifi_handler` callbacks.
+This should be regarded as a new module rather than as an update of the old `pb_link`.
+The client module `pbmqtt.py` is a substantial rewrite with a number of API changes.
+Users of `pb_link` will need to update the ESP8266 firmware.

 **Test status**

-Testing was performed using a Pyboard V1.0 as the host.
+Testing was performed using a Pyboard V1.0 as the host, also with a Raspberry Pi Pico.
 The following boards have run as ESP8266 targets: Adafruit Feather Huzzah, Adafruit Huzzah and WeMos D1 Mini.

 Testing was performed using a local broker and a public one.

 I have had no success with SSL/TLS.
-This may be down to inexperience on my part so if anyone can test this I would welcome a report.
-Please raise an issue - including to report a positive outcome :).
+This is because of continuing ESP8266 firmware issues with TLS on nonblocking sockets.
+I haven't yet re-tried this with current ESP8266 firmware.

 # Contents